saulrichardson/solstice/src/gateway/README.md

 ## Overview

-The Gateway provides a unified interface to OpenAI's Responses API with:
+The Gateway serves as a centralized access point for all LLM interactions in the Solstice system.
+It provides a unified interface to OpenAI's Responses API with enterprise-grade features:

 - **Write-only audit logging** - All responses saved to disk for debugging/analysis
 - **Automatic retry logic** - Handles transient failures with exponential backoff
-- **Request/response logging** - Structured logs for monitoring
+- **Request/response logging** - Structured logs for monitoring and debugging
+- **Provider abstraction** - Extensible architecture for multiple LLM providers
+- **Fail-fast startup** - Validates configuration before accepting requests

 ## Architecture